eoincampbell/eoincampbell.github.io/_posts/2020-11-05-building-buyirish-dot-com.md

     feature: buyirish.png
 ---

-Over the past few days myself & a few colleagues have been chipping away at a little hackaton project to try and help drive consumers towards Irish retailers in the run into Xmas.
+Over the past few days myself & a few colleagues have been chipping away at a little hackathon project to try and help drive consumers towards Irish retailers in the run into Xmas.
 The premis was simple.
-Could we use our existing knowledge and capabilities around product data acquistion and web crawling/scraping and create a meta-search engine to allow a consumer to search for products and gift ideas (incl. price & availability) across lots of Irish retailers and product categories?
+Could we use our existing knowledge and capabilities around product data acquistion and web crawling/scraping and create a search engine/aggregator site to allow a consumer to search for products and gift ideas (incl. price & availability) across lots of Irish retailers and product categories?

 The result... [https://buyirish.com][buyirish-url]

 ## Gathering the Data

 The first major challenge we had was acquiring the data.
 Typically, we'll need to tailor our crawlers on a per-site basis.
 Is information available in the page source, or dynamically injected by javascript?
 How is that data presented?
 Do we need to tailor the parsers to identify specific places on the page to extract content?
 Do we need to get around anti-bot measures or use web proxies?
-Thankfully our Alan & our DAX (Data Acquisition) team is really on the ball and they came up with clever solution using a combination of services to gather the data in a fairly generic manner.
+Thankfully Alan & our DAX (Data Acquisition) team are really on the ball and they came up with a clever solution using a combination of services to gather the data in a fairly generic manner.

-A master list of scraped datasets was maintained centrally and each time we added additional retailer, their data set was appended to this master list.

-This allowed us to build an extremely simple .NET Core console tool which performed the following logic
+A master list of scraped datasets was maintained centrally and each time we added additional retailer, their data set was appended to this master list.This allowed us to build an extremely simple .NET Core console tool which performed the following logic

 ```csharp
 using var webClient = new WebClient();